Diheng/HPC_imaging/docs/index.md

 Globus is the preferred way to transfer data from your local machine to HPC.
 Here is a 7 min video showing how to do that: [HPC 1b: Data Transfer](https://arizona.openclass.ai/resource/lesson-619ed67e898b4fb790c4e52a)

 You might also find this section of the Neuroimaging-core webpage helpful: [Neuroimaging-core/Transferring Files](https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/hpc.html#transferring-files)

+### Storage options:

+- HIPAA Box: This is recommanded if you want to do all your preprocessing on HPC.
+If you have access to a secure local machine for DICOM to BIDS convertion and defacing process (see below for more detail), you can skip this.

+Note: Each faculty at UA can request a 50 GB HIPAA Box account for free.